KarthikSArkasali/30-Days-SOC-Analyst-Challenge/Challenge#5/DAY-#5.md

 - Write a short observation on how memory acquisition plays a crucial role in digital forensics investigations.

+  **Memory acquisition** is an important step in digital forensics, especially during a live incident.
+It helps investigators collect valuable data from the system's RAM before it gets lost.
+This data can give clues about what was happening on the system at the time of the attack.

   1. **Captures Live Data** – Memory acquisition collects real-time data like running processes, open files, and active network connections.

   2. **Finds Hidden Threats** – It can help detect malware or attacks that do not leave traces on the hard disk.